Neurotransmission and Neuromodulation

 • Signalling and physiology of nucleotide receptors in populations of neurons and astrocytes in the cerebellum, cortex, and hippocampus.

-• Role of nucleotide receptors in neuroprotection and neuroregeneration.
+• Study of nucleotide receptors in neuronal differentiation, implication in axonal and dendritic development.

-• Study of the involvement of the purinergic system in the development of neurodegenerative diseases.
+• Implication of purinergic receptors in the pathophysiology of neurodegenerative diseases.
 Search for new therapeutic targets.

 Other members of the group